riedyw/PoshFunctions/Docs/Convert-Int32ToUint32.md

 ```

 ### -IncludeInput
-Switch to enable including the input to appear in the output
+Switch to include the input in the output

 ```yaml
 Type: SwitchParameter